Textualize/textual/docs/how-to/package-with-hatch.md

 ## Environments

-A common problem when working with Python code, is managing multiple projects with different dependencies.
+A common problem when working with Python code is managing multiple projects with different dependencies.
 For instance, if we had another app that used version `0.40.0` of Textual, it *may* break if we installed version `0.47.1`.

 The standard way of solving this is with *virtual environments* (or *venvs*), which allow each project to have its own set of dependencies.